stephanie56/learn-java-notes/java-a-beginners-guide/1-java-fundamentals.md

 - If an int is assigned to a double, there is no loss on the value of the int; however, if a double is assigned to an int type, the value of the double is loss (e.g. from 1.4 to 1)
 - The Why:

-1. Speed: integer arithmetic is faster than floating-point calculations, so, if you don’t need fractional values, then you don’t need to incur the overhead associated with types float or double
+1. **Speed**: integer arithmetic is faster than floating-point calculations, so, if you don’t need fractional values, then you don’t need to incur the overhead associated with types float or double
-2. Space: the amount of memory required for one type of data might be less than that required for another.
+2. **Space**: the amount of memory required for one type of data might be less than that required for another.
 By supplying different types, Java enables you to make best use of system resource